devesh1264/refund-process-redesign-case-study/README.md

-Redesigned the process to under 5 business days (65%+ reduction) by eliminating 5 manual, email-based handoffs across Support, Warehouse, and Finance — using a shared case management system, an enforced SLA with auto-escalation, and a payment system API integration.
+Redesigned the process to under 5 business days (65%+ reduction) by eliminating 5 manual, email-based handoffs across Support, Warehouse, and Finance — using a shared case management system, an enforced SLA (Service Level Agreement) with auto-escalation, and a payment system API integration.

 ## What's Inside